 The text and the character will migrate literally and metaphorically between different lives lived and imagined, between borders, cities, socio-political realities and (hi)stories.
 It aims to surpass singular identities and narratives and to be focused on imagining a collective future where the past is re-written and not re-produced.
 It is a beginning to imagine a future that does not give a ‘second life’ to the violence and injustice of the past, or its hegemonic narratives, but disrupts and undoes them instead.

-This is the first time DOTE commissions a writing project, and we see this project as a pretext for the festival.
-It is a pre-text because we conceive this festival’s edition as a journey where we will travel on different routes with the artists, our partners, and the spectators.
+This is the first time DOTE commissioned a writing project.
+This project was initiated as a pretext for the 2019 festival.
+It is a pre-text because we conceived the 2019 edition as a journey where we could travel on different routes with the artists, our partners, and the spectators.